 Community Action Partnership

-Community Action Partnership (CAP) is the region’s designated Community Action Agency, administering programs that empower economically disadvantaged communities and the residents that live there to achieve the vision of Live Well San Diego.
-CAP is administratively located under the County of San Diego’s Health and Human Services Agency (HHSA), The Department of Homeless Solutions and Equitable Communities.
+Community Action Partnership is the region’s designated Community Action Agency, administering programs that empower economically disadvantaged communities and the residents that live there to achieve the vision of Live Well San Diego.
+CAP is administratively located under the County of San Diego’s Health and Human Services Agency (HHSA), Office of Strategy and Innovation.

-CAP’s primary target populations include very low income (100% or below the FPL) families and work-ready refugee families who have been in the country for 60 months or less.
+CAP’s primary target populations include very low income (125% or below the FPL) families.
 CAP services are driven by a community needs assessments that include feedback from key community sectors, including residents.
-The results of the needs assessments, including the services CAP provides in response to the findings, are outlined in the following planning documents:
+The results of the needs assessments, including the services CAP provides in response to the findings, are outlined in the Community Action Plan.

 Programs: CAP programs are administered through contracted